 - Actions to adopt, amend, restate or revoke the articles or certificate of organization, or an operating agreement;

 - Approval of the dissolution of the LLC or the sale, exchange, lease, mortgage, pledge or other transfer of all or substantially all of the assets of the LLC; and

 - Approval of a merger or consolidation of the LLC.

 Financing of a Company

-In the case of an LLC or a corporation, and in both New York or Delaware, companies may be financed in several ways.
+In the case of an LLC or a corporation, and in both New York and Delaware, companies may be financed in several ways.
 These include initial and subsequent capital contributions of shareholders (in the case of corporations) or members (in the case of LLCs), loans from shareholders or members, and loans from banks, other financial institutions, or other unrelated third parties.
 In the case of a corporation, a shareholder who agrees to a particular capital contribution may be required to actually make that contribution, but absent a guarantee, the shareholder will not be liable for any debts of the company.
-In the case of an LLC, however, the certificate or articles of organization may provide that members may be liable for all or some of the debts of the company, although this type of provision is rare.
+In the case of an LLC, however, the certificate or articles of organization may provide that member may be liable for all or some of the debts of the company, although this type of provision is rare.